 Serve the gravy as desired (see our list of recommendations above).

-And if you’re a fan of Bangers and Mash, be sure to check out our recipe for Homemade British Bangers!
+And if you’re a fan of Bangers and Mash, be sure to check out BEST Bangers and Mash Recipe!

 BEST Onion Gravy